 That said, let’s get started!
 Here’s a three-step process on how to miter a corner.

-1. Mark your pavers
+1. Mark your pavers for corners

 A square or rectangle hardscape project is the easiest to miter because you’re working with 90-degree corners.
 If you’re laying a soldier course, you’ll only need to mark and cut two stones.
 If you’re laying a sailor course border or a double sailor course border (like we’re doing), you’ll need to mark and cut four stones.